28 Millennial Spending Statistics for a Better Marketing Strategy

 (Smart Insights)

 They seem to love eating out, and most have no trouble splurging on a good restaurant, especially if they get to visit with a friend.
 And hey, eating out means no dirty plates, long prep times, or burnt, inedible dinners to worry about.
 Millennial food spending makes a lot of sense for a fast-paced, busy generation that doesn’t have the habit of nurturing cooking skills.
-Restaurants get them fed, allow them to enjoy a nice experience, and give them an opportunity to socialize.
-When you’re constantly strapped for time, meeting your friends for dinner makes it easier to both maintain the relationship and fill your belly with some good grub.

-An average millennial spends $281 a month on groceries.
+An average millennial spends $488.9 a month on groceries in 2023.

 For 75% of millennials, the monthly marijuana budget is $0.